Charlotte Dujardin celebrates her dressage performance at the Olympic Games—an emotional victory gesture after her ride on the international stage.

 Table of Contents

-The Olympic disciplines in equestrian sport
+The Olympic equestrian disciplines

 Show jumping